A Beginner’s Guide to Loss functions for Regression Algorithms

 Researchers have invented and explored several loss functions.
 Their major aim is to find a loss function that can solve based on data (Adaptive).

-As a beginner, these losses are more than enough, but if you still want to dig deeper and explore more loss functions, I highly recommend you to go through Charbonnier loss, pseudo-Huber loss, generalized Charbonnier loss functions.
+As a beginner, these losses are more than enough, but if you still want to dig deeper and explore more loss functions, I highly recommend you to go through Charbonnier loss, pseudo-Huber loss, and generalized Charbonnier loss functions.

 Cool!
 We have finished the Loss Functions for Regression part.
 In the next part, I will cover the loss functions for Classification.